 In 2015, Joe Gallagher’s Lunch Bucket opened in the cafeteria space of the Oakhill Renaissance building, former home of the Southside Hospital.
 The Lunch Bucket is a fully functioning cafeteria operated by Purple Cat clients and staff.
 It is open weekdays for breakfast and lunch with a variety of menu options.
 At Gallagher’s, the clients independently assist in meal prep, cooking, kitchen maintenance and clean-up.

 The Phelps St. location in downtown Youngstown features Golden String Radio, a 24-hour internet radio station run by adults with disabilities.
-It is also home to The Feral Cats band.
+It is also home to The Feral Cats, a band which is comprised of many Purple Cat clients.

-The Pearl St. Mission offers an array of fine art programs, along with a cooking class.
+The Pearl St. Mission offers an array of programs, including art/rewind, theater, sewing and a cooking class.
 It is also the headquarters of PCTV, an A/V program focusing on news around Purple Cat.

 Farmer Casey’s Ranch in Lowellville is the largest Purple Cat site, overlooking a vast pond and occupying over 50 acres.
 It houses a number of animals cared for by the clients, along with an apiary for producing honey.
 Not only do clients work with animals, they also have opportunities to learn agricultural skills and harvesting and selling what is grown.